Hydro-Québec's electricity transmission system: Hydro towers

-The pylons and conductors are designed to handle 45 mm of ice accumulation without failure, since Hydro-Québec raised the standards in response to ice storms in Ottawa in December 1986 and Montreal in February 1961, which left 30 to 40 mm of ice.
-This has led to the belief that Hydro-Québec TransÉnergie's electrical pylons are "indestructible".
+The towers and conductors are designed to handle 45 mm of ice accumulation without failure, since Hydro-Québec raised the standards in response to ice storms in Ottawa in December 1986 and Montreal in February 1961, which left 30 to 40 mm of ice.
+This has led to the belief that Hydro-Québec TransÉnergie's hydro towers are "indestructible".
 Despite being more than three times higher than the Canadian standard of only 13 mm of ice tolerance, an ice storm in the late-1990s deposited up to 70 mm of ice.

 Interconnections

 Across North America, electricity transmission systems are interconnected into wide area synchronous grids, or interconnections.
 Suppliers are legally required to follow reliability standards.
 In 2006, Quebec's transmission system was recognized by the North American Electric Reliability Corporation (NERC) as a full interconnection because it is asynchronous with neighboring systems.
 Quebec will consequently be able to develop its own reliability standards, as needed, and these will apply in addition to the relevant North American standards.
 Besides the Quebec Interconnection, there are four other interconnections in North America: the Eastern Interconnection, the Western Interconnection, the Alaska Interconnection and the Electric Reliability Council of Texas.

 Hydro-Québec TransÉnergie has the following interconnectors with systems in neighboring provinces and states: